Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 If you’ve been dreaming of flycatchers, the specific meaning may be very different depending upon which flycatcher species has been appearing to you.

 Many New World flycatchers have a tendency to make their way far outside of their expected ranges.
 This wandering habit may feature into a dream about New World flycatchers.
-Such a dream may indicate a sense of “lost-ness” or a desire to strike out on a journey.
-(6)
+Dreaming about a migrating bird, or a bird bird outside of its normal habitat or range might represent a sense of “lost-ness” or a desire to strike out on a journey.

-Dreaming of a European Robin, a very famous member of the Old World flycatcher family, may indicate hope or longing.
+Dreaming of a European Robin, a very famous member of the Old World flycatcher family, may represent feelings of hope or longing.
 Despite their name, these birds are completely unrelated to American Robins.
-A European Robin in a dream may relate to a departed loved one or a seemingly hopeless situation.
+A European Robin in a dream means that your heat is calling out to a departed loved one or that you look for the bright side when faced with a seemingly hopeless situation.
 This bird is a reminder to keep on smiling.
-(7)

 European Robin